Skip to main content

 Three metals dominate the category: silver, copper, and nickel-copper alloy.
 Silver has the highest electrical conductivity, which translates to the highest raw dB attenuation per gram of metal.
 Copper and nickel-copper alloy have ~95% of silver's conductivity at half to one-third the cost, and resist the oxidation that gradually degrades silver in humid environments.
 The metal you choose is the single biggest determinant of long-term performance.

 Most premium blankets (HAVN, Belly Armor, SYB, RadiaSmart, Silver25) use silver fibers.
-DefenderShield and RadiHalt use nickel-copper.
+DefenderShield and RADIHALT use nickel-copper.
 Mission Darkness uses a proprietary TitanRF fabric that's nickel-copper with additional conductive layers.
 The peer-reviewed NCBI study on conductive textile shielding effectiveness (PMC8838001) measured 20–40 dB attenuation at 1–6 GHz for both silver and copper fiber fabrics — the metal choice matters less than weave density and fiber loading percentage.

 2. dB attenuation rating